halal-beef/exynos-usbdl-docs/README.md

 # Exynos USBDL Documentation

-This repo aims to document as much of the Exynos USBDL (Formally called EDL by Samsung, in the download mode).
+This repo aims to document as much of the Exynos USBDL (Formally called EDL by Samsung, in ODIN mode).

 **AS OF RIGHT NOW THIS REPO MAY BE INCOMPLETE**